TickTeam/guide-tt/how_to_duplicate_tasks.md

 4.Click the upward arrow in the bottom right corner of the page to select “Duplication”.

-After that you will find a copy, “April Fool Trick copy”, appears below task A. Then you can edit task B and move it to another list, etc.
+After that you will find a copy, “April Fool Trick copy” in the same list.

 ![](../images/webcopy.png)